Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

 Throughout the evolution of ASASSN-19dj, the H$\alpha$ line is very broad.
-There may be weak evidence for a broadening of the H$\alpha$ line at early times, similar to PS18kh \citep[][]{holoien19b}, although we note these epochs have large uncertainties on the FWHM.
+There may be weak evidence for a broadening of the H$\alpha$ line at early times, similar to PS18kh \citep[][]{holoien19b}, although these epochs have large uncertainties on the FWHM.
 The H$\alpha$ line begins to narrow again after the peak H$\alpha$ luminosity.
 There is a time delay between the peak UV/optical magnitude, which occurs at MJD = 58545.5, and the peak H$\alpha$ luminosity, at roughly MJD $\simeq$ 58571.
 As can be seen in Figure \ref{fig:fwhm}, the H$\alpha$ luminosity tracks the bolometric luminosity reasonably well when offset by 25 days.
 While this delay of $\sim 25$ days is only approximate, given our lack of spectra near this time, this provides an upper-limit on how far from the SMBH this emission is located.
-If the lines are due to reprocessing of high-energy FUV and X-ray photons produced in an accretion disk, this suggests the existence of reprocessing material at a distance of several tens of thousands of gravitational radii, slightly larger than the distance to reprocessing material derived for ASASSN-18pg, which also showed clear evidence for a delay between the bolometric peak and peak line emission \citep{holoien20}.
+If the lines are due to reprocessing of high-energy FUV and X-ray photons produced in an accretion disc, this suggests the existence of reprocessing material at a distance of several tens of thousands of gravitational radii, slightly larger than the distance to reprocessing material derived for ASASSN-18pg, which showed clear evidence for a delay between the bolometric peak and peak line emission \citep{holoien20}.
+The early-time H$\alpha$ line profiles, with a blueshifted core and asymmetric red wing support the idea of an optically thick outflow as the reprocessing material \citep{roth18} as do the existence of early-time He emission without corresponding H emission \citep{roth16, roth18}.